evanx/mpush-redis/README.md

       xidMeta = 'sha1';
    }
 ```
+where `xid` is "extracted" id of the message as follows:
+- if the message itself is a number, then take this number
+- `message.meta.id` if this exists
+- the SHA1 hash of the message

 Incidently, we create a cross-referencing key for the handling service to lookup the message id:
 ```